fwilliams/point-cloud-utils/README.md

-# Point Cloud Utilities (pcu)
-A Python library for common task on 3D point clouds
+# Point Cloud Utilities (pcu) - A Python library for common task on 3D point clouds

-## Overview
 **pcu** is a utility library for common tasks on point clouds.
 It provides the following operations:
  - A series of algorithms for generating point samples on meshes:
    - Poisson-Disk-Sampling of a mesh based on "[Parallel Poisson Disk Sampling with Spectrum Analysis on Surface](http://graphics.cs.umass.edu/pubs/sa_2010.pdf)".